Interconnector (North Sea): Economic impact

 The pipeline provides not only the physical capability to move gas from one end of the pipe to the other, it has been a key factor in the liberation of energy markets across Europe - enabling energy trading and creating economic activity in the process.
-Such trading can result in future production being bought and sold because of the possibility of the use of the Interconnector.
+Interconnector provides shippers with cost-effective gas transportation products that support gas supply and trading opportunities.
+Interconnector are continuously working alongside regulators and governments to ensure a fair and competitive environment, to benefit the commercial opportunities for customers.